Lovell House: Design

+The Lovell House underwent multiple design iterations before its final construction.
+Early designs included an L-shaped structure descending a hillside in three levels, connected by a long balcony on the third floor.
+These designs emphasized stepped masses and earth ramps leading to a tennis court, reflecting the natural integration central to Richard Neutra's architectural philosophy.
+Despite its later designation as the "Health House," none of the initial designs included the extensive exercise facilities originally envisioned by Lovell.

+In its final form, the house incorporated innovative structural elements, such as open-web steel joists and four-inch-square steel posts spaced at five-foot intervals, emphasizing Neutra's mastery of steel construction techniques.
+While the steel cantilevers appear freestanding, they are supported by the roof structure.
+The exterior design features horizontal bands of metal lath and white stucco, creating visual rhythm by juxtaposing vertical and horizontal lines.
+These bands are further enhanced by the interplay of steel-framed windows and screens, which create a modular appearance emblematic of modernist principles.

 The 4800 sqft, three-story house aesthetically follows many of the principles of the International Style.
 It was included in the 1932 exhibit at the Museum of Modern Art in New York that retrospectively defined the style.
 In essence it reflects Neutra's interest in industrial production, and this is most evident in the repetitive use of factory-made window assemblies.
 In fact, Neutra's apprentice Harwell Hamilton Harris suggested that Neutra was drawn to America because of Henry Ford.